astashov/liftosaur/blog/docs/index.md

 Liftosaur offers a bunch of syntax sugar to make it easier to write and modify the programs.

-#### Reusing the exercises's sets/reps/weight/RPE/timer via `...Squat`
+#### Reusing the exercises's sets/reps/weight/RPE/timer and warmups via `...Squat`

-You can reuse the sets/reps/weight/RPE/timer of another exercise.
+You can reuse the sets/reps/weight/RPE/timer and warmups of another exercise.
 You can either specify the exact week/day of the exercise to reuse, or by default it'll look into any day of the current week.
 The syntax for reusing the sets looks like this:

 {% plannercode %}
 Bench Press / 5x5 / progress: lp(5lb)